360incentives/guidelines/git-workflow.md

 - Bug: `bug/#1234-bug-title`
 - Technical: `technical/#1234-technical-issue-title`
 - Grouped Issues: `group/#1234-group-title`
-- Rework: `rework/1234-issue-title-rework-1` <= note lack of # in branch name
 - Release: `release/yyyymmdd-hhmmss` (auto created by relsr / flightplan)

 ### Resolving Conflicts
-If GitHub warns you of conflicts in your PR, resolve the conflicts by merging your branch into develop on the command line.
+If GitHub warns you of conflicts in your PR, resolve the conflicts by merging your branch into `develop` on the command line.
 Do not use the GitHub tools or the command line to merge `develop` into your branch as this will create deployment dependencies.
 The process looks like this:
 ```bash